sveetch/py-css-styleguide/README.rst

 Manifest syntax rules are writed so the CSS file is still a valid CSS, mostly using CSS3 variables.

+This library provides:

-Actually this library provide an API to load a CSS manifest and return it has structured datas.
+* An API to load a CSS manifest and return it has structured datas;
+* A Sass source with some mixin helpers to help you to write CSS manifest from your Sass sources;

+This library doesn't provide template or application to build the styleguide page, it's up to you to integrate it in your project.

 Links
 *****